- 1 Article Summary: Moving to Dubai from UK

 Tax-Free Income and Global Connectivity

 One of the top benefits of living in Dubai is the tax-free salary environment.
 UK nationals working here retain more of their earnings without personal income tax deductions.
 Dubai’s location, positioned between Europe, Asia and Africa, also offers unmatched international travel and business connections.
+UK nationals often improve outcomes through financial planning for UK expats that aligns income, pensions and investments with cross-border residency rules.

 Safety, Lifestyle and Culture